emipa606/WesteradoTheGunJesusRevelations/README.md

 # Mod loading order

-Westerado The Gun Jesus Revelations should be loaded after Westerado (Core), if you&apos;re using https://steamcommunity.com/sharedfiles/filedetails/?id=1322101066]Snowy Trees by Nandonalt and Tejko put that before Westerado (Core) and Westerado WIlderness.
+Westerado The Gun Jesus Revelations should be loaded after Westerado (Core), if you're using https://steamcommunity.com/sharedfiles/filedetails/?id=1322101066]Snowy Trees by Nandonalt and Tejko put that before Westerado (Core) and Westerado WIlderness.
 Something like:

     - https://steamcommunity.com/sharedfiles/filedetails/?id=1322101066]Snowy Trees by Nandonalt and Tejko